Mayors for Economic Growth (M4EG)

 Background

-The M4EG initiative supports local authorities in the Eastern Partnership (EaP) become active shapers of their inclusive economic inclusive growth and vibrant communities (intro video).
+The M4EG initiative supports local authorities in the Eastern Partnership (EaP) to become active shapers of their inclusive economic inclusive growth and vibrant communities.
 This is done through strengthening capacities of local governments and creating inclusive innovation processes for design of investable projects that correspond to a new generation of local economic development plans and investing in portfolios of projects, in a way that bring tangible benefits to citizens.
 The M4EG intends to be a demonstration project of what new trajectories of growth may look like in the EaP, and how additional financing can be mobilized at local government level.

 Objectives